pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 Use [`RedisModule_ReplySetAttributeLength()`](#RedisModule_ReplySetAttributeLength) to set deferred length.

-Not supported by RESP2 and will return `REDISMODULE_ERR`, otherwise the function always returns `REDISMODULE_OK`.
+Not supported by RESP2 and will return `PHARMAVILLAGEMODULE_ERR`, otherwise the function always returns `PHARMAVILLAGEMODULE_OK`.

 <span id="RedisModule_ReplyWithNullArray"></span>